 As the area is very dry and there are no shady areas, it is not the most suitable for a walk.
 But it is interesting to take a drive and explore the surroundings of the old Arab village of Almogia.

 This reservoir is probably the reservoir of excellence in Malaga for many reasons.
-When you fly into Malaga and the plane is already on the approach manoeuvres to Malaga airport, it flies over this reservoir, located in one of the most spectacular settings in the province, the Desfiladero de los Gaitanes.
-This name may not ring a bell, but you’ve probably heard of the Caminito del Rey, the spectacular aerial pathway built 100 metres above the rivers’s almost vertical walls.
+When you fly over Malaga and the plane is already on the approach manoeuvres to Malaga airport, you will be able to watch this reservoir.
+It is in one of the most spectacular settings in the province, the Desfiladero de los Gaitanes.
+This name might not sound familiar to you, but you’ve probably heard of the Caminito del Rey (King’s Path), the spectacular aerial pathway built 100 metres above the rivers’s almost vertical walls.

 The Conde del Guadalhorce reservoir, popularly known as El Chorro, was inaugurated in 1921 and is actually only one of three large reservoirs, the other two being the Guadalteba reservoir and the Guadalhorce reservoir, which give access to the Guadalhorce river through the Desfiladero de los Gaitanes, while the Conde de Guadalhorce reservoir gives access to the Turrón river.

 The whole area is simply spectacular and although it receives a high number of visitors, it is also large enough to be able to enjoy quiet corners in the middle of nature.